pgniewko/gt-pyg/README.md

 gt(x=x, edge_index=edge_index, edge_attr=edge_attr)
 ```

 The complete example, which demonstrates the usage of the GTConv layer in a model and training a regression model for the ADME task in the Therapeutics Data Commons, can be found in this [notebook](https://github.com/pgniewko/gt-pyg/blob/main/nbs/GT-TDC-ADME.ipynb).
+**Note**: The Gaussian Network Model based positional encodings featurization [here](https://github.com/pgniewko/gt-pyg/blob/main/nbs/GT-TDC-ADME-GNN-PE.ipynb)

 The code works with custom datasets.
 Let's assume we have a file called `solubility.csv` with two columns: `SMILES` and `logS`.
 We can prepare a training `DataLoader` object with the following code.
 ```python